 Nowadays you can use your Rebellion account for all bank procedures that involve an income by transfer from another entity (with the exception of some rural savings banks, here is more information).
 Receiving bank transfers & direct debits are an advantage that you already enjoy if you are part of Rebellion.

 For example, your company can pay your payroll, you can receive social welfare mutual aid (such as FREMAP), or payments from public entities (such as the return of personal income tax “IRPF” from your Income Statement).
 You can also receive MEC scholarships in the Rebellion account.

 What banking procedures can't I do?

 You also won't be able to use Rebellion to pay the Personal Income Tax (“IRPF”), if the Income Tax Declaration has to be paid.
-Nor pay the self-employed/freelance (“Autónomos”) fee, because it is considered the direct debit of a transaction.
+Nor pay the self-employed/freelance (“Autónomos”) fee, because it also depends on Social Security.